evandrosouza89/dods-match-stats/README.md

    ```
    python3 __main__.py
    ```

+ ## How do I see the generated match content?
+   - Check your provided MySQL database, everything will be there.

  ## Quick notes about this program
    - It only stores events and stats of valid matches.